-As you can see, it is important to verify that the software platform of the casino you are playing at are tested by an independent auditor or software testing facility.
+As you can see, it is important to verify that the software platform of the casino you are playing at is tested by an independent auditor or software testing facility.
 Auditors can be eCOGRA, Gaming Associates, Certified Fair Gaming, Technical Systems Testing (TST) and BMM International.
 Usually, the software is being audited for monthly payout percentages.

 The other important component of casino gaming software is that it delivers a secure interface for making financial transactions.
 While this is also contingent on the security of the software servers (SSL - Secure Socket Layer servers), it is important that the software has a built-in cashier payment management that securely syncs with motherboard servers and encrypts transmitted information with 128-bit encryption technology.

-What this means is that all of your information is encrypted before it leaves your computer server and travels over the internet, which keeps it from being stolen by hackers.
+What this means is that all of your information is encrypted before it leaves your computer and travels over the internet, which keeps it from being stolen by hackers.
 When it arrives at the other end, it is then decrypted and stored on the casino's servers.
 To recognise such an interface next time you are shopping online or going to the website of an online casino, look at the web address of the page you are about to send your personal information.
-It should begin with an "HTTPS" as opposed to just an "HTTP".
+It should begin with an HTTPS as opposed to just an HTTP.
 When sending your information through a casino platform, there is nothing to verify that your connection is secure, other than knowing it is built with the technology mentioned above.

 We hope that this guide helped you better understand some basics and you are more than welcome to ask any additional questions if you have any.